Randomized term grouping over physical law on digital quantum simulation: Randomized protocols

-then if we evaluate similarly the expansion for first-order lie-trotter:
+Then, if we evaluate similarly the expansion for first-order lie-trotter:

-We can easily see the second order terms cancel and effectively the scheme improved the simulation to third order:
+We can easily see the second order terms cancel, and effectively, the scheme improved the simulation to third order:

-Or equivalently the summation forms a CPTP map:
+Alternatively, equivalently, the summation forms a CPTP map:

-But in general the summation of two operations is not unitary, which means we need to use mixing lemma, i.e. randomization to sample a permutation sequence from the pool ${\pi_k} \in Sym(L)$, where index k indicate a particular sequence.
-After obtaining the permutation list we then put the operator in the circuits, for example, with time interval $\tau$ and [3, 1, 2, 4, 6, 5] being chosen we evolve with:
+But in general, the summation of two operations is not unitary, which means we need to use mixing lemma, i.e. randomization, to sample a permutation sequence from the pool ${\pi_k} \in Sym(L)$, where index k indicates a particular sequence.
+After obtaining the permutation list, we then put the operator in the circuits; for example, with time interval $\tau$ and [3, 1, 2, 4, 6, 5] being chosen, we evolve with:

-It is applicable for higher order Suzuki-trotter formula\cite{childs2019faster} and recently a protocol\cite{ouyang2020compilation} called SparSto combining qDrift and random permutation has narrowed the error bound empirical by a significant margin with convex optimization in FIG.5, which leads directly to extrapolation for large system size.
-But we could see that though some randomness is added in the random permutation, the dependence on $L^2$ still exists.
+It is applicable for higher order Suzuki-trotter formula\cite{childs2019faster} and recently, a protocol\cite{ouyang2020compilation} called SparSto combining qDrift and random permutation has narrowed the error bound empirical by a significant margin with convex optimization in FIG.5, which leads directly to extrapolation for large system size.
+However, though some randomness is added in the random permutation, the dependence on $ L^2 $ still exists.
 On the contrary, qDrift with uniform sample distribution has escaped the problem.

-To have a better visualization for how randomness affect the error reduction, we use evolution bar in FIG.6 to represent individual Hamiltonian evolution proposed by Campbell\cite{campbell2019random}:

-The blue block with the largest coefficients is sampled the most frequent, comprising roughly half the gates in the whole sequence.
-Because there is no fixed order of gates as trotter, we use the wording sample step instead of time step and we carefully choose the sample number to match total time simulation, i.e. same length of the bar.
-However, individual duration of gate might be different.
-With this implementation we require less gates aiming for same precision.
+Because there is no fixed order of gates as trotterization in qDrift, we use the wording sample step instead of the time step and carefully choose the sample number to match the total time simulation, i.e., the same length of the bar.
+However, the individual duration of the gate might be different.
+With this implementation, we require fewer gates aiming for the same precision.
 The reason behind how randomness works better partly lies in the fact that coherent noise effects are washed out into less harmful stochastic noise\cite{wallman2016noise}.